 Aside from being the eighth planet in the solar system, Neptune is also considered the fourth largest planet by diameter, next to Earth.
 The largest planet by diameter is Jupiter followed by Saturn and Uranus.
 In terms of mass, it’s the third massive planet.
 As a matter of fact, Neptune is 17 times Earth’s mass; it’s also considered the densest of all giant planets.

 It has an equatorial diameter of 49,528 kilometers and a polar diameter of 48,682 kilometers.
 It has 14 moons and 5 rings.
 Its orbit distance is 4,498,396,442 kilometers.
 It orbits for 60,190 days roughly 164.8 Earth years.
 Its temperature is -214°C. Urbain Le Verrier and Johann Galle discovered it on September 23, 1846.

 The controversy behind the discovery

 Back in the day, people loved stargazing.
-With the telescope, people began to wonder what is beyond the horizon.
-Surely there was something more than the stars, constellations and the moon.
-In 1612, Galileo used a small telescope to plot the points of a fixed star, which was believed to be Neptune.
+With the invention of the telescope, people began to wonder what is beyond the horizon.
+Surely, there was something more than the stars, constellations and the moon.
+In 1612, Galileo used a small telescope to plot the points of a fixed star which was believed to be Neptune.
 In 1812, Alexis Bouvard published an orbital table of Uranus.
 Kid facts about Neptune state that, at the time, he discovered some deviations from the tables that theorized an unknown celestial body disturbing the orbit of Uranus.
 John Couch Adams continued to study Uranus’ orbit from 1843 to 1846.

 During this time, Le Verrier found a way to search for the planet.
 He wrote a letter to the Berlin Observatory through Johann Galle to search for the planet using a refractor.
 Kid facts about Neptune– Finally on September 23, 1846, when the two discovered Neptune Challis also realized that he had already observed the planet twice.